Frequently Answered Questions

 Please see our services page for a list of expenses that we can help you claim.

 You must inform HMRC that you are entitled to expenses as HMRC has no other way of knowing this information.
 If you are a member of the HM Armed Forces, you are already receiving uniform expenses through your tax code as HMRC has an agreement with HM Armed Forces.
 However, most other employers do not have this agreement with HMRC in place.

 If we are successful in obtaining a refund on your behalf, our fee is the greater of 28% (+VAT) or £50 (+VAT).
 If your refund is less than £50 (+VAT), our fee will be limited to the amount you received, not a penny more.

 If you are due a refund, your calculation will say that ‘HMRC Owes You’.
 In some cases, HMRC will carry forward the amount owing to you for a previous year to a more recent year, and only send one refund, rather than multiple refunds (one for each year).
 Look out for the words ‘carried forward’ on your tax calculations.
 HMRC will send out your cheque within 3 weeks from the date of the calculation.

 You can claim tax relief for up to the last four years.
 If you have claimed in the past, you may already be receiving tax relief on certain expenses through your tax code.
 However, we can check this for you and identify whether you may be due any further repayments.

 You are not eligible to claim if you have not paid any tax in the last four years, or if HMRC has already refunded all the tax that you have paid in the last four years.

 Your claim will not affect your visa or your ability to live/work in the UK.
 It will also not affect any other benefits such as working tax credits, child tax credits, JSA, and ESA.

 No. This is a matter between the taxpayer and the tax office only.

 Approximately 8 to 12 weeks.
-A claim for work related expenses or a request for additional information from the tax office may impact the processing time.
+Any requests for additional information from the Tax Office may increase the processing time.